rickyroynardson/rickyroynardson/README.md

 ### about me

-Hello there 👋, I am a college student majoring in Information Systems, a lifetime learner, and a web developer based in Indonesia.
+Hello there 👋, I am a college student majoring in Information Systems, a lifetime learner, and a software engineer based in Indonesia.
 I was interested in the world of computers and technology.
 I enjoy creating things that live on the internet, whether websites, applications, or anything in between.

-I love to learn new things, write some code, create some bugs, and play video games.
+I love to learn new things, write some code, and create some bugs.

 ### reach me